How to Apply Wood Wizard®

 Step 5: Go over all surfaces a final time with a clean rag using a buffing motion to bring out the natural sheen.

 Step 6: Continue rubbing with cloth or brush to the desired sheen.
 Note that after application, simply rubbing the surface again at a later time without adding more Wood Wizard will bring the shine back.

 Applying by Brush

-As mentioned on Preparing for Wood Wizard Application, Wood Wizard must be melted to apply with a brush.
+As mentioned on Preparing for Wood Wizard Application, Wood Wizard may be melted to apply with a brush.
 Important: NEVER heat Wood Wizard in the microwave.
 Heat water instead, then set the Wood Wizard jar in the hot water.
-Wood Wizard can also be heated naturally by leaving it in sunlight weather permitting.
+Wood Wizard can also be heated naturally by leaving it in sunlight, weather permitting.

 Applying Wood Wizard with a brush:

 - Is best for uneven surfaces like the trim of antique furniture or other intricate, non‑flat surfaces.